 The factorial survey (“vignette analysis”) is a method that integrates multi-factorial experimental set-ups into surveys.
-Respondents are asked to evaluate fictitious situations, objects or persons.
-By systematically varying attributes of the descriptions it is possible to determine their influence on respondents’ stated attitudes, decisions, or choices.
-The experimental variation of stimuli allows estimating the influence of each attribute on the evaluation; the factorial survey is therefore an instrument to test theoretical predictions.
-As the experiment is embedded in a survey questionnaire, it is possible to reach heterogeneous sample populations.
+Respondents are asked to evaluate hypothetical situations, objects or persons.
+By systematically varying attributes of the descriptions it is possible to determine their influence on respondents' stated attitudes, decisions, or choices.
+The experimental variation of stimuli allows estimating the influence of each attribute on the evaluation; the factorial survey is therefore an appropriate instrument to test theoretical predictions.
+As the experiment is embedded in a survey questionnaire, it is additionally possible to reach heterogeneous sample populations.
 This course gives a theoretical and practical overview of factorial survey methods.
 Participants will get practical insights into all single steps necessary to design factorial survey experiments: (1) construction of vignettes, (2) selection of an experimental design, (3) drafting and programming of questionnaires (for online surveys as well as paper and pencil surveys), (4) data management, and (5) data analysis techniques (such as multilevel analyses, estimations of willingness to pay).
 Participants may select a research question related to their own research for practical exercises.
-For most practical analyses the statistical software package Stata will be used (prior knowledge needed).
+For most practical analyses the statistical software package Stata will be used (basic prior knowledge needed).
 For setting up experimental designs and programming of questionnaires we use the software packages SAS and QuestBack (no prior knowledge is needed).
 The method is NOT connected to (confirmatory or explorative) factor analysis.
 Moreover, the course does not include anchoring and video vignettes.

 Participants will find the course useful if they:

-- want to learn about survey-experimental designs to study attitudes or decisions
+- want to learn about survey-experimental designs to study attitudes or decisions;

 - have initial ideas for their own research questions that could be realized by means of a factorial survey;